Hall Of Fame

 Minister, Humanitarian, 1914—2012

 “At the age of 14, I responded to the call of Christ to ‘Come, follow me,’” writes Sam Emerick, who graduated from GBS’s high school in 1934.
 Today he is known around the world as one of the founders, as well as the first president, of Habitat for Humanity, which builds affordable housing for the poor.
 “All of this has its connection with GBS,” he comments, “because it stems from the compassion that was stirred in me when I saw the 16,000 children and 2,000 destitute adults at our Thanksgiving meal.”
-In 1968 Emerick, now a Methodist minister joined 16 others in Sumpter County, Georgia, to build Habitat on a foundation of Christian principles.
-“Over the last 25 years, Habitat for Humanity has grown to a world-wide organization,” Rev. Jack Hooker wrote in God’s Revivalist, after a 2003 interview with Emerick.
+In 1968 Emerick, a Methodist minister, joined 16 others in Sumter County, Georgia, to build Habitat on a foundation of Christian principles.
+“Over the last 25 years, Habitat for Humanity has grown to a worldwide organization,” Rev. Jack Hooker wrote in God’s Revivalist, after a 2003 interview with Emerick.
 “That’s more than 55 houses per day or 21,000 per year.
 Over 145,000 homes have been built in 83 countries.”
 Of the influence of GBS and its famous Thanksgiving Day dinners, Emerick remarks, “I was not aware of the impact at the time, but it has grown on me through the years.
 I am sure that the Spirit that inspires the will and the deed has been the link in the services I’ve been privileged to render.”